GoogleCloudPlatform/webapp2/docs/guide/app.rst

 Thread-safe application
 -----------------------
-:class:`webapp2_extras.local_app.WSGIApplication` is a special class to be used in threaded environments, e.g., outside App Engine.
-It uses thread-locals to store request and app references, instead of simple class attributes which are fine for App Engine.
-See in the :ref:`tutorials.quickstart.nogae` tutorial a complete explanation about how to use it.
+By default, webapp2 is thread-safe when the module :class:`webapp2_extras.local` is available.
+This means that it can be used outside of App Engine or in the upcoming App Engine Python 2.7 runtime.
+This also works in non-threaded environments such as App Engine Python 2.5.

+See in the :ref:`tutorials.quickstart.nogae` tutorial an explanation on how to use webapp2 outside of App Engine.

 Running the app